KillerCrazy25/DiscordForms/README.md

       * `input_style` -> If the row above is `input`, select the type of input of your answer field.
       * `custom_id` -> The custom id of your question.

+# Running Bot

+To run the bot you need to run the following command:
+    ```py
+    Linux / Mac OS
+    python3 bot.py

+    Windows
+    python bot.py
+    ```

 ## Contributing

 For contributing, please read [this article](https://github.com/KillerCrazy25/DiscordForms/wiki/contributing/)